Explains how you can filter content in your archives to display only specific content.

 File filters can be applied to an archive to determine which files it should include or exclude from view.
-Certain files, such as the thumbnail files generated by the Windows Explorer and icon files created by the Mac OS Finder may be worth filtering out from view since it serves no practical purpose seeing them in the thumbnail mode in FotoStation.
-Hence, in the Archive configuration in FotoStation you can select one of the preset file filters or modify them to suit your needs.
-Three filters are also “empty”, meaning that you can rename them and customize them to include or exclude files as you see fit.
+Certain files, such as the thumbnail files generated by Windows Explorer and icon files created by the Mac OS Finder may be worth filtering out from view since it serves no practical purpose seeing them in the thumbnail mode in FotoStation.
+In the Archive configuration in FotoStation you can select one of the preset file filters or modify them to suit your needs.
+Three filters are also “empty”, meaning that you can rename them and customize them to include or exclude files as necessary.

 Choosing a file filter

 Open the configuration dialog in FotoStation.
-(Open the File / FotoStation Pro menu and select Configuration.)
-Expand the Archives node in the configuration tree click on the archive you want to configure a file filter for.
-Then choose a filter from the dropdown menu.
+(Open the File/FotoStation Pro menu and select Configuration.)
+Expand the Archives node in the configuration tree and select the archive you want to configure a file filter for.
+Then choose a filter from the drop-down menu.
 The pre-configured filters are:

-Default file filter: This filter is set to exclude files with the extension db, exe, tmp and txt.
-If you like you can click the Edit button and add other file extensions to the list as well.
+Default file filter: This filter is set to exclude files with the extension db, exe, tmp, and txt.
+If you like you can select Edit and add other file extensions to the list as well.

-Basic image filter: A filter that includes most image formats, including JPEG, TIFF, EPS and PSD.
-By clicking on the Edit button you can add additional extensions to include in the list.
+Basic image filter: A filter that includes most image formats, including JPEG, TIFF, EPS, and, PSD.
+Select Edit to add additional extensions to include in the list.

 Images and media files filter: This filter includes several image file types as well as video formats.
-You can change its files types by clicking in the Edit button.
+You can change its file types by selecting Edit.

 Unused filter 1, 2 and 3: These filters can be customized to suit your needs.
-Select one of them from the list and click the Edit button to change the way they work and rename them.
+Select one of them from the list and select Edit to change the way they work and rename them.

 Customizing a filter

 Suppose you want to create your own, custom filter from scratch.
-Select one of the unused filters in the dropdown list and click Edit to change it.
+Select one of the unused filters in the dropdown list and select Edit to change it.

 Having created a filter, you can apply it to any archive you like by opening that archive’s properties in the configuration and choosing the filter from the dropdown list.